-- All In Method - If you have a long ways to go in mastering the keyboard and you want fast results, we recommend you choose some free online keyboarding software to use alongside the Learning Lights Keyboard.
 Complete a few lessons every day, blacking out the keys you are practicing by pressing CTRL+ALT+KEY so there's no temptation to peek at your fingers.
+Continue to black out each key that is practiced and taught until all keys are mastered.
 Before you know it you will have the entire keyboard blacked out and your WPM will skyrocket!

 Lights On/Off Feature

-All alpha and numeric keys may be turned on or blacked out as appropriate during keyboarding practice by pressing CTRL + ALT + KEY.
+All alpha and numeric keys may be turned on or blacked out as appropriate during keyboarding practice by pressing the left CTRL + ALT key, plus the desired key to turn on/off.
 For example, to turn on or off the visibility the R key, hold down CTRL + ALT + R. Press the key combination again to toggle on and off between lights on and lights off.
 Note: Non-alpha and numeric keys including Shift and Enter will not turn on and off individually.

 For best "lights on" visibility, the Learning Lights Keyboard should be placed at elbow height, one hand span in front of the body, with keyboard kickstand extended.
 This is the optimal height and distance for key visibility and proper keyboarding technique.

 Keeping new typists in mind in the design of this keyboard, the following keys often seen on a computer keyboard have been removed to avoid keyboarding malfunctions.

 The Insert key is a toggle key that, when pressed, turns on or off the typeover feature on a keyboard.
 Typists are often unaware of when this key is turned on and mistakenly think that their keyboard is malfunctioning.
 Trust us, you are better off without these keys when practicing keyboarding!